intel/ScalableVectorSearch/docs/cpp/index/vamana.rst

 * Performing queries to retrieve neighbors from the :cpp:class:`svs::Vamana` index.
 * Saving the index to disk.
 * Loading a :cpp:class:`svs::Vamana` index orchestrator from disk.
-* Compressing an on-disk dataset and loading/searching with a compressed :cpp:class:`svs::Vamana`.

 The complete example is included at the end of this file.